 The smaller Studio Theater has been used for classes, rehearsals, and performance since fall 2016.Â Its seating isÂ flexible to accommodate a range of theater, dance, music, and other special event performances and includes a dance floor and moveable sets.

-They’ll also host a 24-hour theater festival, half of the 48-Hour process described below, where new 10-minute plays will be written overnight, rehearsed throughout the day and then presented that eveningâ€”a true test of an actors mettle.
+Sylvia Center also hosts two back-to-back 24-hour theater festivals (the 48!) at least twice a year.
+This is where new 10-minute plays are written overnight, rehearsed throughout the day and then presented that eveningâ€”a true test of an actors mettle.
 Sylvia Center’s goal is to provide opportunities to more artists to gain experience, experiment with their craft and connect with the arts community.

-The second floor of the facility is currently a large open space that has been used for local events and weddings.
-Late last year, I was fortunate enough to perform in Sylvia Center’s first 48-hour Theatre Festival, a tradition that has migrated to Sylvia along with theÂ wonderfully eclectic and original iDiOM Theatre.Â Founded by Glenn Hergenhahn-Zhao in 2001, the iDiOM wasÂ known for its irreverent and creatively unique productions and itâ€™s nurturing of up-and-coming talent, including writers, directors, and actors.
-The theatre became a non-profit in 2009 and shortly afterward began considering a move.
+In 2016, I was fortunate enough to perform in Sylvia Center’s first 48-hour Theater Festival, a tradition that has migrated to Sylvia along with theÂ wonderfully eclectic and original iDiOM Theatre.Â Founded by Glenn Hergenhahn-Zhao and others in 2001, the iDiOM wasÂ known for its irreverent and creatively unique productions and itâ€™s nurturing of up-and-coming talent, including writers, directors, and actors.
+The theater became a non-profit in 2009 and shortly afterward began considering a move.
 Space became a limiting factor in the existing Cornwall Avenue location as the theater grew its audience and productions.
-The second floor was also where I performed inÂ the 48-Hour Theatre Festival, #46 for the iDiOM and #1 at Sylvia Center.
+The second floor was also where I performed inÂ the 48-Hour Theater Festival, #46 for the iDiOM and #1 at Sylvia Center.

 The festival sounds a little nuts to non-theater junkies.
 On Friday night, six directors randomly draw names of their writers, and then the names of two to four cast are drawn literally from a hat.
 Everyone meets, often for the first time, the writers go home and write all night on the chosen theme, and everyone returns the next morning to read the brand newÂ scripts.
 Each team spends all day working through their 10-minute play, and we put on two shows that night at 7:30 and 9:30.
 The craziest part is, that same night, the audience chooses a new theme, and we start all over again with new teams and plays on Sunday.